Last Updated on September 14, 2022

 Old Oxford Rd

 Penny’s Bend is a nature preserve that’s managed by the NC Botanical Garden.
 It’s home to plants (blue wild indigo) and soils not typically found in Central North Carolina.
-There’s also a loop trail (2.8 miles) which will take you along the Eno, which surrounds the preserve on three sides.
+There’s also a loop trail (2.8 miles) that will take you along the Eno, which surrounds the preserve on three sides.

 Sarah P Duke Gardens